 Our award winning, state of the art, Water Treatment Facility has been in operation since 2004.
 The plant uses a membrane filtration system, one of the first of its kind in the state, when it began operations.
 Since 2004, the plant has made many improvements to stay ahead of our fast-growing county.
 While the plant currently produces around 2.9 million gallons of water daily, it is capable of producing 10.3 million gallons of water daily.

 Our water treatment plant is a big part of our mission to be prepared for tomorrow.
 Maintaining the overall health and functionality of our water treatment plant is critical to providing clean water to our service area.
 Planning and preparation for the future of water supply to Blount County includes projects to accomplish objectives such as increasing plant productivity, operational efficiency, water quality, testing procedures, and a many other purposes.
 We are always evaluating where we are now with where we need to be in the future and evolving our plan on how to accomplish our goals.

 Our water treatment plant uses a membrane filtration system as part of the multi-step process to clean the source water that is collected from the Tellico Reservoir.
 The set of filters being replaced have been in use for fifteen years.
-In 2013 a project began to replace 150 filters over the next five to six years.
+In 2013, a project began to replace 150 filters over the next five to six years.
 This project was concluded this fall with the last of the selected filters being replaced.
-Today the plant has 600 filters in production and produces round 3 million gallons of clean water daily, with a top capacity of 10 million gallons daily.
+Today, the plant has 600 filters in production and produces around 3 million gallons of clean water daily, with a top capacity of 10 million gallons daily.

 For more information on the program visit the program website at Pellissippi State, click here